SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ~~~
 {: .output}

 We have now allocated ourselves a host to run a program on.
 The `-n 1` tells slurm how many copies of the task we will be running.
-The `--ntasks-per-node=1` tells slurm that we will just be running one task for every node we are allocated.
+The `--ntasks-per-node=1` tells Slurm that we will just be running one task for every node we are allocated.
 We could increase either of these numbers if we want to run multiple copies of a task and if we want to run more than one copy per node.

+The `--account` option tells Slurm which project to account your usage against, if you are only a member of one project then this will default to that project.
+If you're a member of multiple projects then it will default to the first one.
+The accounting information is used to measure what resources a project has consumed and to prioritise its use, so its important to choose the right project.

+To ensure nodes are available for this training workshop a reservation may have been made to prevent anyone else using a few nodes.
+In order to make use of these you must use the `--reservation` option too, if you don't then you'll have to wait in the same queue as everyone else.

 To actually run a command we now need to issue the `srun` command.
 This also takes a `-n` parameter to tell Slurm how many copies of the job to run and it takes the name of the program to run.
 To run a job interactively we need another argument `--pty`.